timbru31/mms-stockshock/README.md

 You can setup different categories (use the ID) to check, too.
 If desired, configure the webhook URL(s), websocket announcements or proxies.

-### Slack/Discord notifications
+### Discord notifications

-Any _Slack compatible_ webhook URL can be used, for instance Discord.
+Discord can be used to send rich notifications to your server.
+You need to create a bot and have the bot credentials at hand.
 Here is an example how the message looks like:

 ![Discord Notification](docs/stockshock-discord-notification.png)